 Scaled section score

 The scaled section score is the same as the scaled total score.
 But the only difference is that the scaled total score gives you the combined score of both sections.
-And the mounted section gives you different math and EBRW scores from 160 - 760 for each in 10 points increment.
+And the mounted section gives you different math and EBRW scores from 160 - 760 for each in 10 points increments.

-Section test score:
+Section test score

 It is the score that is then further division of scores.
-Here, you will get a score of separate sections of math, reading, and writing.
+Here, you will get a score in separate sections of math, reading, and writing.
 This score is on a scale of 8 to 38 in a 1 points increment.
 It helps you know the separate section score of you, allowing you to decide to work more on which section the most.

 The raw score is the PSAT score based on the questions with correct answers for each section.
 But the highest score a student can get is 47 and 44 for reading and writing, respectively, and 48 for math.

 Subscores are the ones to the best score to understand your ability.
 There are seven types of subscores for your performance.
 These subscores are on question types and skills in all three sections.
-Every subscore has given on a scale of 1-15 in a 1-point increment.
+Every subscore has been given on a scale of 1-15 in a 1-point increment.